MariposaOrg/mariposa/docs/mariposa protocol.md

 - 256 bit encryption key for messages
 - contact nickname, plain text

+### Contact
 Contact is meant to take place in person.
 The method is a follows.
 First user one creates a temporary contact and shares the following information with the user two.
+This information can be shared using a QR code or passed over Bluetooth.
 - contact id - a unique 256 bit random hash
 - onion address - the link the tor address for user one
 - an encryption key - a 256 encryption key
-This information can be shared using a QR code or passed over Bluetooth.

 Using this, user two creates a contact, and sends a "initial contact" message to user ones onion address.
 The message is encrypted using the contact key and a initiation vector to prevent pattern analysis attacks.
 The contact message takes the following structure
 - encrypted section